Videogame Caring Potential

 - Petty, an author of a Nuzlocke comic, just knows how to pull at your heartstrings every time she has a friend die.

-- Pokémon-amie in Pokémon X and Y was made with this in mind, allowing you to interact with your Pokemon by petting them, feeding them, and making faces at them (Which they'll try to imitate), among other things.
+- Pokémon-Amie in Pokémon X and Y was made with this in mind, allowing you to interact with your Pokémon by petting them, feeding them cake, playing games with them, and making faces at them (which they'll try to imitate), among other things.
 A Pokemon that's become fond of you through this will also gain numerous benefits in battle, along with the battle text being changed to emphasize the bond they share with you.

 - Metagame example: The internet interaction, also for X and Y. For Wonder Trade, send over a rare Pokémon, or, any Pokémon with perfect IVs, Egg Moves, and/or Pokérus.
 For O-Power, send your highest O-Power.
 For the Global Trade Station, offer a rare Pokémon for something more common.